mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > [8] If this number is negative, you are doing better on the training set than the optimal error rate.
 This means you are overfitting on the training set, and the algorithm has over-memorized the training set.
 You should focus on variance reduction methods rather than on further bias reduction methods.

-[8] Nếu con số này là âm, bạn đang làm tốt hơn ở trên tập huấn luyện so với tỉ lệ lỗi tối ưu. Điều này có nghĩa là bạn đang overfitting tập huấn luyện và thuật toán đã ghi nhớ quá mức tập huấn luyện.
+[8] Nếu con số này là âm, bạn đang làm tốt hơn ở trên tập huấn luyện so với tỉ lệ lỗi tối ưu. Điều này có nghĩa là bạn đang quá khớp tập huấn luyện và thuật toán đã ghi nhớ quá mức tập huấn luyện.
 Bạn nên tập trung vào các phương pháp giảm phương sai hơn là các phương pháp giảm độ chệch khác.

 > [9] These definitions are chosen to convey insight on how to improve your learning algorithm.
 These definitions are different than how statisticians define Bias and Variance.
 Technically, what I define here as "Bias" should be called "Error we attribute to bias"; and "Avoidable bias" should be "error we attribute to the learning algorithm’s bias that is over the optimal error rate".